opengeospatial/ogcapi-features/implementations.md

 * API definition (only available in json): https://www.geoportal.rlp.de/spatial-objects/486/api
 * HTML representation objects: https://www.geoportal.rlp.de/spatial-objects/486/collections/ms:unesco_welterbe/items?&f=html
 * HTML representation of the description of the amphitheater: https://www.geoportal.rlp.de/spatial-objects/486/collections/ms:unesco_welterbe/items/unesco_welterbe.3730?f=html

+### ogcapi-js

+[ogcapi-js](https://github.com/haoliangyu/ogcapi-js) is a lightweight and modular JavaScript/Tyescript library for OGC APIs.
+It provides a developer-friendly way to interact with Features API and useful features like query parameter validation and error handling.
+Developers can use this library to build both client-side (browser) or server-side applications.